vladleesi/kutilicious/docs/index.md

 |__/  \__/ \______/    \___/  |__/|__/|__/ \_______/|__/ \______/  \______/ |_______/
 ```

-Small Kotlin and Android extensions for a better development experience.
+Lightweight library with a set of small Kotlin and Android extensions for a better development experience.

 ## Setup